 The Cash Balance plan accumulates value in two ways; through the employer credit account and through interest credits.
 With the employer credit account, the company credits your account each year equal to 7.5% of your eligible pay.
 Eligible pay includes your base pay, lump-sum merit, if any, and incentive pay under the Incentive Compensation Plan.
 Your Cash Balance Plan account also grows with interest credits each month.
 The interest credit rate is applied to your account at the end of each month.

-Following the provisions of the Pension Protection Act of 2006, The Sempra Energy pension plan has chosen to adopt the lump sum payment calculation provisions of the PPA, and in 2012, the plan is in the final year of the five year phase in of using the “three segment” corporate bond rate.
-So lump sum conversions of the Frozen Grandfathered Benefit Plan calculated in 2012 are based upon 20% of the November 2011 30-Year Treasury rate and 80% of the corporate bond rates.
-In 2013, the plan will have completed the phase in and lump sum conversion calculations will be made based on 100% of the Corporate Bond Rate.
+Following the provisions of the Pension Protection Act of 2006, The San Diego Gas & Electric Frozen Grandfathered Benefit pension plan had chosen to adopt the lump sum payment calculation provisions of the PPA, and as of 2013, the plan has fully phased in the use of the “three segment” Composite Corporate Bond Rate (CCBR) described in the above section.
+So lump sum conversions of the Frozen Grandfathered Benefit Plan calculated in 2013 and beyond are based upon 100% of the prior year November month average of the CCBR.

 * The legal information provided here is merely a summary of our understanding and interpretation of some of the current regulations and is not exhaustive.